-- Slice the chicken breast into thin, long strips.
-Mix 1 tablespoon olive oil with the sweet paprika, grated garlic, apple vinegar, and some salt and pepper in a bowl.
+- Marinate chicken: Slice the chicken breast into thin, long strips.
+Mix 1 tablespoon olive oil with the sweet paprika, grated garlic, apple vinegar, and some salt and pepper.
 Place the chicken strips in the bowl and mix well with the marinade.
 Cover and leave to marinate in the fridge for at least 30 minutes for up to 2-3 hours.

-- If using wooden skewers, soak them in cold water for about 15-20 minutes.
+- Make the skewers: If using wooden skewers, soak them in cold water for about 15-20 minutes.
 Drain and reserve the marinade.
-Skewer the chicken on 8 skewers.
+Next, skewer the chicken on 8 skewers.

-- Place the marinade in a small saucepan.
+- Simmer sauce: Place the marinade in a small saucepan.
 Add the blackberries and simmer until they are soft.
 Pass through a fine-mesh sieve to remove the seeds.

 - Blend: Return the puree to the pan and whisk in the apple vinegar and the jelly.
 Bring to a boil and cook uncovered until reduced by about one-third.
 It will not take long, so keep an eye on it, and don't forget to stir.